-The polygamo-dioecious, actinomorphic flowers are arranged in terminal and axillary panicles.
+Simarouba glauca is polygamo-dioecious.
+The incomplete, imperfect, actinomorphic flowers are arranged in terminal and axillary panicles.
 The calyx has 5 unfused, greenish sepals.
 The corolla has 5 unfused yellowish- white overlapping petals.
 Staminate flowers have 10 stamens and no ovaries.
 Carpellate flowers have 10 nonfunctional stamens and 5 unfused ovaries each with a single locule and seed.
 Occasionally there are perfect flowers produced on either the staminate or carpellate trees.
 The fruit is a purple/black drupe at maturity.

 Habitat: Simarouba glauca grows in Dry Broadleaf Evergreen Formation- Forests/Shrublands (coppice).

-Distribution in Bahamas/Globally: Simarouba glauca occurs in the northern island groupings of the Bahamian Archipelago as well as Florida, Cuba, and Mexico south through Central America.
+Distribution: Simarouba glauca occurs in the northern island groupings of the Lucayan Archipelago as well as Florida, Cuba, and Mexico south through Central America.